spljaa/libruspy/README.md

 I have no plans to provide write-like actions.
 Thus for sending a message one needs to use web browser.
 Simple reason for that is lack of testing environment - I do not want to spam teachers (yet...)

+## Plans
+I see a clear limitation for this code, as it requires some place to run it in the background.
+Meaning one day I might try to fit it into Android.